Guidance

 The police, the Public Prosecutor’s office and the courts are required to provide information on the right to compensation, provide relevant application forms, and upon request, provide general instructions and information on how to complete the application and what supporting documentation is required.

-The application for financial compensation is submitted to the Ministry of Justice on the form which can be downloaded from the Ministry’s website.
+If you will have the right to claim compensation, you can submit The application for financial compensation to the Ministry of Justice on the form which can be downloaded from the Ministry’s website.

-For additional information on how to get compensation, please go to UK compensation for victims of terrorism overseas.
+For additional information on how to get compensation in the UK, please go to UK compensation for victims of terrorism overseas.

 Translation and interpretation